5 Tips To Help You Save Money For Your Raya Shopping

 Aside from meals, you can also pamper yourself with massages, mani-pedi sessions, and facials for Raya – all at a discount!

-There are many online vouchers and deals floating around on the web and it doesn’t hurt to go a Google search to save some bucks.
+There are many online vouchers and deals floating around on the web and it doesn’t hurt to do a Google search and save a few ringgit.

 5. Envelope budgeting